hyzzd/nmt/README.md

     batch_size)
 ```

-Here, *target_weights* is a zero-one matrix of the same size as
+Here, `target_weights` is a zero-one matrix of the same size as
-*decoder_outputs*.
+`decoder_outputs`.
 It masks padding positions outside of the target sequence
 lengths with values 0.

 ***Important note***: It's worth pointing out that we divide the loss by
-*batch_size*, so our hyperparameters are "invariant" to batch_size.
-Some people
+`batch_size`, so our hyperparameters are "invariant" to `batch_size`.
+Some
-divide the loss by (*batch_size* * *num_time_steps*), which plays down the
+people divide the loss by (*batch_size* * *num_time_steps*), which plays down
-errors made on short sentences.
-More subtly, our hyperparameters (applied to the
+the errors made on short sentences.
+More subtly, our hyperparameters (applied to
-former way) can't be used for the latter way.
-For example, if both approaches
+the former way) can't be used for the latter way.
+For example, if both
-use SGD with a learning of 1.0, the latter approach effectively uses a much
+approaches use SGD with a learning rate of 1.0, the latter approach effectively
-smaller learning rate of 1 / *num_time_steps*.
+uses a much smaller learning rate of 1 / *num_time_steps*.

 ### Gradient computation & optimization